E. M. Forster: Career

-In 1914, he visited Egypt, Germany and India with the classicist Goldsworthy Lowes Dickinson, by which time he had written all but one of his novels.
+Forster spent six months in India in 1912−1913, travelling with R. C. Trevelyan and Goldsworthy Lowes Dickinson.
+During this trip he visited Syed Ross Masood, a close friend he had met in England in 1906, through whom he first became familiar with Indian and Islamic culture.
+Forster began writing A Passage to India upon his return, and would later dedicate the book to Masood.
+By 1914 he had written all but one of his novels.
 As a conscientious objector in the First World War, Forster served as a Chief Searcher (for missing servicemen) for the British Red Cross in Alexandria, Egypt.

 Forster spent a second spell in India in the early 1920s as private secretary to Tukojirao III, Maharajah of Dewas.
 The Hill of Devi is his non-fictional account of this period.
-Upon his return to England, Forster wrote A Passage to India.
+Upon his return to England, Forster finished A Passage to India.
 All six of his novels were completed in Weybridge, Surrey.

 Forster was awarded a Benson Medal in 1937.
 In the 1930s and 1940s, Forster became a notable broadcaster on BBC Radio, and while George Orwell was the BBC India Section talks producer from 1941 to 1943, he commissioned from Forster a weekly book review.
 Forster was President of the National Council for Civil Liberties, as well as Cambridge Humanists from 1959 to his death.
 Forster became publicly associated with the British Humanist Association.
 In addition to his broadcasting, he advocated individual liberty and penal reform and opposed censorship by writing articles, sitting on committees and signing letters.
-He testified as a witness for the defence in the 1960 obscenity trial over the sexually explicit content in D.H.
-Lawrence's previously unpublished Lady Chatterley's Lover.
+He testified as a witness for the defence in the 1960 obscenity trial over the sexually explicit content in D. H. Lawrence's previously unpublished Lady Chatterley's Lover.

 Arlington Park Mansions in Chiswick, Forster's London home from 1939 until his death in 1970, with a close-up of the commemorative blue plaque at the address.

 Forster was elected an honorary fellow of King's College in January 1946, and lived for the most part in the college, doing relatively little.
 In April 1947 he arrived in America for a three-month nationwide tour of public readings and sightseeing, returning to the East Coast in June.
 He declined a knighthood in 1949 and was made a Member of the Order of the Companions of Honour in 1953.
 At age 82, he wrote his last short story, Little Imber, a science fiction tale.
 According to his friend Richard Marquand, Forster was critical of American foreign policy in his latter years, which was one reason he refused offers to adapt his novels for the screen, as Forster felt such productions would involve American financing.

 At 85 he went on a pilgrimage to the Wiltshire countryside that had inspired his favourite among his own novels, The Longest Journey, escorted by William Golding.
 In 1961, he was one of the first five authors named as a Companion of Literature by the Royal Society of Literature.
 In 1969, he was made a member of the Order of Merit on his 90th birthday.